hdfhssg/ComfyUI_pxtool/README.md

 **English**
 This is a custom plugin node for ComfyUI that modifies and extends some features from existing projects.
 The main implementations include:
 - Reproducing some features of the [Stable-Diffusion-Webui-Civitai-Helper](https://github.com/zixaphir/Stable-Diffusion-Webui-Civitai-Helper) project within ComfyUI
+- Reproducing some features of the [WAI-NSFW-illustrious-character-select](https://github.com/lanner0403/WAI-NSFW-illustrious-character-select) project within ComfyUI
 - Implementing a feature to randomly generate related prompt words by referencing the [noob-wiki dataset](https://huggingface.co/datasets/Laxhar/noob-wiki/tree/main)
 - Implementing a Checkpoint loader that can perform fp8 pruning to reduce memory usage in some user scenarios
 - Copied and modified [deepseek](https://github.com/ziwang-com/comfyui-deepseek-r1) and [Janus-Pro](https://github.com/CY-CHENYUE/ComfyUI-Janus-Pro) nodes